martinmhan/messaging-app-api/README.md

       - Controllers that interact directly with clients
       - Logic is limited to handling requests at the top level (e.g., checking authorizations, request parameters)
     - Domain Layer (`/models`)
-      - Business objects that encapsulate and handle all domain logic
+      - Business object classes that encapsulate all domain logic
       - Contain no knowledge of clients or underlying database operations
     - Infrastructure Layer (`/database`)
-      - Data Access Object singleton class that handles all database interactions
+      - Data Access Object (DAO) singleton class that handles all database interactions
       - Logic is limited to running queries
   - Custom implementation of Active Record Pattern
     - Business objects can only be instantiated or mutated via methods that first query the database